Yahyarashid/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand. facebook miniversion
+  > Name the product in a way the reader (i.e. your target customers) will understand.
+  Blogger

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
-  -facebookminiversion
+  -miniversion of blogger

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

-  i will work on mini version of facebook that i can -post ideas
+  i will work on mini version of blogging website that i can -post articles
- -see friends posts
+ -delete which ever i want

 ## Problem ##
   > Describe the problem your product solves.
-  -
+  - blogging website easier to deal with

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  - user friendly blogging website

 ## Quote from You ##
   > A quote from a spokesperson in your company.